shay-te/core-lib/website/docs/crud.md

 `data` is type `dict`, key-values pair where key is the column name and value is the entry to be added to the column.

-- `update(id: int, data: dict)` is used to update a column in database, This function takes a `dict` that contains the data to be updated as well as the `id` of the column that needs to be updated.
+- `update(id: int, data: dict)` used to update data in the database.
+This function takes a `dict` that contains the data to be updated as well as the `id` of the column that needs to be updated.
 ```python
 def update(self, id: int, data: dict):